 Preventable medical errors in hospitals are the third leading cause of death.
-If ambulatory medical centers, doctors offices and nursing homes and are included there is compelling evidence that medical errors may be the leading cause of death.
+If ambulatory surgical centers, doctors offices and nursing homes are included there is compelling evidence that medical errors may be the leading cause of death.
 It is a hidden epidemic.

 1 in 5 adults have experienced a medical error medical errors cost our economy about $1 trillion annually, almost 1/3 of all health care costs health care is approximately 18% of our Gross Domestic Product, the highest in the world medical bills are the number one cause of personal bankruptcy hospital owners and CEO’s are not held accountable for preventable deaths that occur at their facilities and are not required to inform the public or community they serve when preventable harm occurs to a hospital patient the hospital and attending physician are not legally required to, and often do not, inform the patient or their family, accept responsibility, admit that harm has occurred or make meaningful change, even when the patient dies as a result local media companies, in most cases, won’t investigate or report about preventable hospital deaths because they profit from hospital advertising since the information is suppressed people aren't aware of the public health threat in their local community that is causing preventable deaths and injuries since the information is suppressed people have a false sense of security and trust when receiving medical treatment and they don’t take the necessary precautions to protect themselves and their families from harm